Spread cheer this Christmas with these healthy, inexpensive, and creative gifts for your friends and neighbors!

 Muffin mix from Super Healthy Kids

-Give 2 1/3 cup master muffin mix as well as instructions for how to make the muffins with additional mix-ins, along with a note saying, “You’re getting MUFFINS for Christmas.”
+Give 2 1/3 cup master muffin mix as well as instructions for how to make the muffins with additional mix-ins, along with a note saying, “You’re getting MUFFIN for Christmas.”
 If you prefer, you can bake muffins instead and use the same note.

 Give a bag of microwave popcorn or a container of popcorn kernels with a note saying, “Just poppin’ by to with you a Merry Christmas and a Happy New Year.”